 - 18.4.1 Where a tendering exercise is regulated by the provisions of the Regulations Candidates must be simultaneously notified (in writing) and as soon as possible after any decision has been made in connection with their exclusion from the process or the outcome of the award decision is known.
-The process is set out in Regulation 55 and must be strictly adhered to. - 18.4.2 The process shall be communicated in writing only and at no time will any officer of the Council be engaged in a verbal debrief with the unsuccessful candidates.
+The process is set out in Regulation 55 and must be strictly adhered to. - Where the Council has applied a quality-price award criteria it has a statutory 18.4.2 duty to inform the unsuccessful candidates of the relative advantages of the successful tenderer.
+This is usually carried out as part of the statutory cooling-off period after the award decision has been made.
+For tenders that are subject to the Regulations there are strict rules that the Council must comply with and advice on their application must be sought from the Commercial Director and/or the Director of Law. - 18.4.3 The process shall be communicated in writing only and at no time will any officer of the Council be engaged in a verbal debrief with the unsuccessful candidates.